rajjitlai/Budget_Buddy/APPWRITE_SCHEMA.md

 ### Monthly Plans Collection
 - `month` format must be `YYYY-MM`
 - `year` must match the year in `month`
-- `essentials` and `allocations` objects must have all required keys
+- `essentials` and `allocations` are stored as JSON strings (not objects)
+- The application automatically stringifies objects when saving and parses strings when reading
-- All numeric values in objects should be non-negative
+- All numeric values in the JSON objects should be non-negative
+- `salary` must be greater than 0 to save a plan
+- At least one essential expense must be greater than 0 to save a plan

 ---